 - BA (Hons) Interdisciplinary Human Studies (Psychology and Philosophy) - The University of Bradford 1988

 I have eight years' experience of working within a generic BACP accredited counselling agency and have worked as a counsellor with a service supporting parents of pupils attending Leeds schools.
-I have also worked as a young person's counsellor within a youth support agency, within secondary schools and within a Pupil Referral Unt.
-In addition to working in private practice I currently offer counselling within a CAMHS comissioned service.
+I have also worked as a young person's counsellor within a youth support agency, within secondary schools, within a Pupil Referral Unit and within a CAMHS comissioned service.
+I currently work in private practice.

 Areas of counselling I deal with